 3 or more | 18 extra days in jail | 3-year license revocation |

-A driver cannot get a restricted license to drive a commercial vehicle during the period of suspension.
+In California, you cannot get a restricted license to drive a commercial vehicle during a period of suspension.

 - To drive to and from work (other than as a commercial driver),

-- To take him/herself and other family members for medical care for any serious medical problem, and/or
+- To drive yourself and other family members for medical care for any serious medical problem, and/or

 - To drive a minor dependent to and from school if no public or school bus transportation is available.

-Meanwhile, an IID restricted license allows the driver to drive anywhere with an ignition interlock device (IID) installed in the car.
+Meanwhile, an IID-restricted license allows you to drive anywhere with an ignition interlock device (IID) installed in the car.
+An IID is a breathalyzer that disables your vehicle if it detects alcohol on your breath.

 Chemical blood or breath test results may seem like ironclad evidence.
-But there are a number of reasons why they are often not accurate.
+However, there are a number of reasons why they are often not accurate.
 These include:

-- The defendant may suffer from GERD, acid reflux or heartburn, all of which can produce falsely high BAC readings;
+- You suffer from GERD, acid reflux or heartburn, all of which can produce falsely high breathalyzer readings;

-- The defendant was on a high-protein diet that “tricked” the DUI chemical test;
+- You are on a high-protein diet that “tricked” the breathalyzer;

-- The driver may have had a rising blood alcohol level at the time of the chemical test (meaning the driver’s BAC was lower at the time he or she drove); and/or
+- You had a rising blood alcohol level at the time of the chemical test, meaning your BAC was lower – and legal – at the time you drove; and/or

-Even if the defendant was DUI, the police must follow proper protocol.
-If they do not, the charges should be dismissed or evidence should be excluded.
+Even if you were under the influence, the police must follow proper protocol.
+If they do not, any incriminating evidence they discovered through unlawful means should be excluded.

 Examples of failure to follow proper procedures can include:

-- Pulling a driver over without probable cause for a traffic stop;
+- Pulling you over without probable cause for a traffic stop;

 - Failure to comply with Title 17 procedures for conducting the chemical test;

-- Failure to properly advise a defendant of the consequences of refusing a chemical test; and/or
+- Failure to properly advise you of the consequences of refusing a chemical test; and/or

-The most common plea agreements involve reducing the DUI charges to reckless driving.
-For more information on DUI plea bargains, please see our articles on:
+The most common plea agreements involve reducing commercial DUI charges to reckless driving.
+For more information, see our articles on:

 - California Vehicle Code 23152(d): “It is unlawful for a person who has 0.04 percent or more, by weight, of alcohol in his or her blood to drive a commercial motor vehicle, as defined in Section 15210.
 In a prosecution under this subdivision, it is a rebuttable presumption that the person had 0.04 percent or more, by weight, of alcohol in his or her blood at the time of driving the vehicle if the person had 0.04 percent or more, by weight, of alcohol in his or her blood at the time of the performance of a chemical test within three hours after the driving.”